-General conduct
+General Conduct

-As indicated by their agreement within the matriculation process, all students are bound by Yale-NUS College's Code of Student Conduct, including policy relating to sexual misconduct.
+As indicated by their agreement within the matriculation process, all students are bound by the Yale-NUS Student Community Standards and the Sexual Misconduct Policy.
 Alleged breaches will be dealt with under the non-academic disciplinary procedures.
-Details of the policies are available here.
+Details of these policies are available at the following links: Yale-NUS Student Community Standards and Sexual Misconduct Policy.